-FAQs about making a Kentucky Medical Power of Attorney
+What is a Kentucky Medical Power of Attorney?

 The person granting control is known as the "principal," while the people or organizations receiving authority are called the "agents."
 Suited for residents of Kentucky, this Power of Attorney for health care is made for use in Jefferson County, Fayette County, Kenton County, and in all other counties across the state.
 All Kentucky Healthcare PoA forms from Rocket Lawyer can be personalized to address your specific situation.
 As a result of this essential document, your agent(s) will be able to offer proof to healthcare institutions and other parties that they can legally act in your interest.

 When to use a Kentucky Medical Power of Attorney:

 - Someone you trust with your health has agreed to act on your behalf, and you want to make it official.